-If you have an Android device, you probably have spent some time in the Settings application, tweaking your device to work how you want - ringtones, WiFi settings, USB debugging, etc. Many of those settings are also available via Settings class (in the android.provider package), and particularly the Settings.System public inner class.
+If you have an Android device, you probably have spent some time in the Settings application, tweaking your device to work how you want - ringtones, WiFi settings, USB debugging, etc. Many of those settings are also available via Settings class (in the android.provider package), and particularly the Settings.System and Settings.Secure public inner classes.